iamyxsh/solana-crowdfunding/README.md

 ## Usage

-Use the app in DEVNET env to start your own crodfunding project where you can set a goal and people can donate SOL to the project which you can withdraw later to your own wallet.
+In the DEVNET environment, use the app to create your own crowd funding project, where you can set a goal and people can donate SOL to the project, which you can then withdraw to your own wallet.

 ### Steps